CUBoulder-2017-IML4HCI/weather_whisperer/README.md

  5. Then connect the input wire that is for the pi.

 P-Mosfets:
- 1. Make sure that these are P-Mosfets, if they are N-Mosfets the
+ 1. Make sure that these are P-Mosfets, if they are N-Mosfets the ..... will be switched
  2.

  ## iPhone App